 Creating opportunities like these helps employees tangibly demonstrate their progress, as well as identify areas where further training is needed.

-Furthermore, the use of basic rewards such as verbal praise or small prizes can help provide positive reinforcement.
+Furthermore, using basic rewards such as verbal praise or small prizes can help provide positive reinforcement.

 Keep Your Efforts Relevant